moonwitch/moonwitch.github.io/content/about.md

 ---
 Hello there!

-I am Kelly Crabbé, an almost 40 year old DevOps Engineer.
+I am Kelly Crabbé, a 41 year old DevOps Engineer.
 Although I freely admit that I am merely a junior DevOps; I recently switched over from the System Administrator side, which has been my job for over 10 years.
 Although you can't call it a hard switch; I am still a sysadmin - but I just see everything a little different.

 For example; a computer system (server or not) can be written in code; same as an application deployment or a daily task you execute.
 Say I have to do the same check every single day; it's predictable, known - therefore I can automate it.
 I love doing things like that; discovering flows like that.
 I simply love it.